zapPilot/docs/docs/how-it-works/rebalancing.md

 Rebalancing systematically takes profits from winners and reinvests in underperformers:

-- **Sell High**: Automatically reduce positions that have outperformed
+- **Sell High**: Suggest reducing positions that have outperformed
-- **Buy Low**: Increase positions in assets that have underperformed
+- **Buy Low**: Suggest increasing positions in assets that have underperformed
 - **Compound Growth**: Reinvest profits to accelerate portfolio growth
 - **Risk Management**: Prevent over-concentration in any single asset